Checking the Facts and Dispelling Misinformation on Canada’s Natural Resources

-The report used data from U.S. fields with distinctly different geology versus fields in Canada to calculate fugitive emissions.
-The report also failed to take into account the considerable differences in regulatory measures between the two countries, and it used inaccurate data sets related to the amount of liquefaction capacity under construction in Canada.
+The report used data from U.S. fields, which have distinctly different geology versus fields in Canada, to calculate fugitive emissions.
+The report also failed to consider the differences in regulatory measures between the two countries, and it used inaccurate data sets to do with the amount of liquefaction capacity under construction in Canada.

-Since its release, Canadian LNG replacing coal-fired power generation in China and the reduction of CO2 emissions as a result have been studied extensively in several independent reports.
-Despite using a variety of differing parameters and methodologies, these studies have all concluded that Canadian LNG is good for the global environment.
+Since its release, Canadian LNG replacing coal-fired power generation in China and the reduction of CO2 emissions as a result has been studied extensively by various groups of academia.
+Despite using various parameters and methodologies, these studies have all concluded that Canadian LNG is good for the global environment.

-A report by three environmental organizations long-known for their opposition to natural resource projects in Canada suggests the oil sands is 70% owned by foreign entities and that, as a result, Canadians fail to benefit from the industry.
+A report by three environmental organizations known for their long-standing opposition to natural resource projects in Canada suggests the oil sands is 70% owned by foreign entities and that, as a result, Canadians fail to benefit from the industry.

-The report is full of omissions such as the $360 billion contribution of oil and gas to Canadian government revenues between 2000 and 2018, and the research uses old data from 2016 to come to a handful of its most important, hard-hitting – and false -- conclusions.
+The report is full of omissions such as the $360 billion contribution of oil and gas to Canadian government revenues between 2000 and 2018, and doesn’t mention the countless jobs supported by the industry.
+It also uses old data from 2016 to come to a handful of its most important, hard-hitting – and false – conclusions.
 It also cites the cost of reclaiming abandoned and orphaned wells in Alberta, a figure since debunked by the Alberta Energy Regulator.

 The writers of the report also seem to ignore more recent statistics showing that foreign ownership of oil sands has dramatically dropped since 2017.
-We’re not sure why these deliberate omissions were made; more recent and up-to-date information was easily found within minutes of searching online.
+We are not sure why these deliberate omissions were made; more recent and up-to-date information was easily found within minutes of searching online.

 Stand Up for Canada's Future!

-…are the ones that win when Canadians stand by as our world-class natural resource sector is painted in inaccurate and misleading ways.
+Foreign countries with less protections for human rights and the environment are the winners when Canadians stand by as our world-class natural resources sector is painted in inaccurate and misleading ways.

 Key Points • Is the oil industry really “dead” as some are saying?
 Explores the suggestion by Canadian political leaders Elizabeth May and Yves-François Blanchet earlier last week.• Several facts from pre, during and post coronavirus that point towards continued growth in glob...